Course Outline

 Description

-This course will build knowledge and skills for working effectively with victims and offenders in the criminal justice system.
-You will learn about trauma and the impacts of crime, challenges faced by victims in the criminal justice system, and their support and service needs.
-With a focus on offender rehabilitation, this course will also introduce you to key concepts, empirical evidence, and professional skills needed to work effectively with offenders, including undertaking assessment and treatment planning.
-In addition, relevant professional and ethical considerations, and self-reflection and self-care, will be explored.
+This course builds knowledge and skills for working effectively with victims and offenders in the criminal justice system.
+You will learn about trauma and the impacts of crime, challenges faced by victims in the criminal justice system, and support needs.
+You will also learn key skills in offender rehabilitation including assessment and treatment planning.
+Relevant professional and ethical considerations are also addressed.
+This course is taught as an intensive workshop, held across five days in Orientation Week, plus three extra tutorials during semester, linked to assessment preparation.

 How will this course be delivered?